KSU Archives Policies

 The University Archives and Special Collections permits access to unprocessed collections on a case-by-case basis.
 Please consult one of our archivists for assistance.

 Researchers with special needs that affect their use of Archives collections should contact staff in advance of their visit.
 Archivists may need additional time to prepare appropriate access copies or to supply adaptive technologies.
 The Archives makes every effort to accommodate user requests and needs.

 Access to Private and Confidential Information

 Archivists do their best to identify access to private and confidential information held in the collections under its care and to restrict access to it.
 There may be instances in which records containing this type of information are made available to users solely for research purposes.
-The user must agree not to disclose, make public, or publish in any format confidential information discovered while using the collections of the Kennesaw State University Archives.
+The user must agree not to disclose, make public, or publish in any format confidential information discovered while using the collections of the University Archives and Special Collections.

 Private information, or personally identifiable information (PII), is herein defined as information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 Confidential information is herein defined as information that an individual has disclosed in a relationship of trust and with the expectation that it will not be divulged to others without permission in ways that are inconsistent with the understanding of the original disclosure.